Brazeau Canyon Wildland Provincial Park: Ecology

-Brazeau Canyon is in the foothills on the eastern slopes of the Rocky Mountains.
-It contains alpine and sub-alpine ecosystems.
+The park contains Upper Foothills subregion of the Foothills region and the Alpine and Sub-alpine subregions of the Rocky Mountain Natural Region in the Alberta classification system.
+In the National Ecological Framework for Canada used by Environment and Climate Change Canada, the park is in the Luscar Foothills and the Ram River Foothills ecodistricts of the Western Alberta Upland ecoregion of the Boreal Foothills ecoprovince of the Boreal Plains ecozone.

 The Brazeau River flows through steep-walled canyons approximately 60 m deep and often less than 200 m from rim to rim.
 The park protects the valley and adjacent uplands and includes the former Muskiki Lake Natural Area and the western part of Marshybank Ecological Reserve.
 It specifically protects the "bed and shore" of the Brazeau River.
 There are mineral springs that contain sodium, calcium, potassium, magnesium, and other trace elements.
 The springs are used as mineral licks by elk, deer, and moose as well as providing mineral-rich soils for a variety of plants.

 Activities

 Backcountry camping and hiking are permitted within the park; there are no developed campsites.
 The park is focused on protecting the river; however, canoeing and kayaking are permitted.
 Hunting and fishing are allowed with authorization.
 Although there are no developed trails, old roads and seismic lines are used for hiking and horseback riding.